Guild of One-Name Studies

 According to the 1841 census for England and Wales, there were 464 Trethewys in 1841, when the total population was approximately 15.91 million people.
 This gives a frequency of about 1 in 33,000 or 0.003% of the population

 The surname originated in Cornwall, but by the nineteenth century had become firmly established in other parts of the world, including North America, Australia, South Africa and India.

 The 1841 census for England and Wales shows where Trethewys (all variants) were living in England and Wales.

 A further breakdown for Trethewy residents of Cornwall shows the following numbers for places where more than ten Trethewys were living:

-The Trethewy DNA project is just getting started, and would welcome participants.
+The Trethewy DNA project is just getting started, and would welcome new participants.

 Do have a look at the Trethewy DNA Project pages: